Antoine de Thomassin de Peynier: French Revolution

 Peynier died on 11 October 1809 in Arance (now Mont, Pyrénées-Atlantiques).

 Origins and family

 Antoine de Thomassin came from the house of Thomassin, a noble family from Burgundy, known from the 15th century and based in Provence.

 This family formed several branches, the main one being that of Marquis de Saint-Paul.

-Eight of its members became Councilors to the Parliament of Aix-en-Provence, and one became a President.
+Eight of its members became councilors to the Parlement of Aix-en-Provence, and one became a president.
 Two others became councilors to the Court of Auditors of Provence, and four became advocate-general.